vuejs/v2.vuejs.org/src/guide/render-function.md

 // @returns {VNode}
 createElement(
   // {String | Object | Function}
-  // An HTML tag name, component options, or function returning one of these.
+  // An HTML tag name, component options, or function
+  // returning one of these.
 Required.
   'div',

   // {Object}
-  // An options object corresponding to the attributes you would use in a template.
+  // An options object corresponding to the attributes
+  // you would use in a template.
 Optional.
   {
-    // Normal HTML attributes and component props
+    // Normal HTML attributes
     attrs: {
       id: 'foo'
     },
+    // Component props
+    props: {
+      myProp: 'bar'
+    },
     // DOM properties
-    props: {
+    domProps: {
-      innerHTML: 'bar'
+      innerHTML: 'baz'
     },
     // Event handlers are nested under "on", though
     // modifiers such as in v-on:keyup.enter are not